Ada-Broken Bow district battle moved to Saturday

 “It’s supposed to rain two to three inches.
 The field will probably be OK the first quarter but by the end of the game it could get real sloppy,” O’Steen said.

-Note: The Stratford Bulldogs and Sulphur Bulldogs have both changed their Week 10 football games tonight.
-Stratford travels to Ringling and Sulphur heads to Plainview.
+Note: The Stratford Bulldogs and Sulphur Bulldog both played their Week 10 football games Thursday night.
+Stratford was at Ringling and Sulphur traveled to Plainview.

 Commented